-Gregg Simpson’s career spans five decades, and includes work done in a range of styles, particularly surrealism and abstraction.
+Coastal Patterns Gallery features the work of Gregg Simpson.
+His career spans five decades and includes work done in a range of styles, particularly surrealism and abstraction.
 Browse the categories of work – Abstracts, Landscapes, Figurations, and Works on Paper done in the mediums of painting, pastel, ink and mixed media.

 Gregg Simpson is the subject of a BRAVO TV Documentary entitled A New Arcadia: The Art of Gregg Simpson.